Connexion Telematics Partners with Rackspace Technology to Improve Customer Journeys

-/EIN News/ -- SYDNEY, Australia, April 17, 2023 (GLOBE NEWSWIRE) -- Rackspace Technology® (NASDAQ: RXT), the leading end-to-end multicloud technology solution company, today announced the results of its successful partnership with Connexion Telematics (ASX: CXZ) (“Connexion”), a world-class developer of enterprise Software as a Service solutions for the global automotive industry.
+SYDNEY, Australia, April 17, 2023 (GLOBE NEWSWIRE) -- Rackspace Technology® RXT, the leading end-to-end multicloud technology solution company, today announced the results of its successful partnership with Connexion Telematics CXZ ("Connexion"), a world-class developer of enterprise Software as a Service solutions for the global automotive industry.

 Through the partnership, Rackspace Technology combined its expertise with the world's leading technologies to provide critical support to Connexion's software development team to not only improve its observability pipeline but also its CICV pipeline.
 This enabled Connexion to deploy its infrastructure's code into its production environment without manual intervention.